Fluid Resuscitation in Burns: Formulas, Indications, & Fluids

 There is no absolute consensus on fluid formula or fluid type.

 It is important to replace the fluid in the intravascular compartment to avoid end-organ hypoperfusion and ischemia.
-Isotonic crystalloids, hypertonic solutions and colloids can all be used to effectively restores plasma volume, but every solution has advantages and disadvantages.
+Isotonic crystalloids, hypertonic solutions, and colloids can all be used to effectively restore plasma volume, but every solution has advantages and disadvantages.

 A table comparing the differences in crystalloid and colloids for fluid resuscitation and their advantages and disadvantages